-St Joseph's recognises that it is possible for staff, supply staff and volunteers to pose a risk of harm to children by behaving in a way that might cause them harm.
-We will take seriously any allegation received and follow the guidance in Part 4, KCSIE 2022.
+We recognise that it is possible for staff, supply staff and volunteers to pose a risk of harm to children by behaving in a way that might cause them harm.
+We will take seriously any allegation received and follow the guidance in Part 4, KCSIE 2023.